TheNinth7/openhab-garmin/README.md

 <br>
 <br>

-The user manual is published via GitHub Pages at <https://next.openhab.org/docs/apps/garmin/>.
+The user manual is available in the openHAB documentation at <https://next.openhab.org/docs/apps/garmin/>.

 <br>